Learning to play guitar is more popular now than ever.

 Simple Man is the perfect example of an easy guitar song to get you sounding like a rockstar in no time.
 The basic chords and memorable melody will be rewarding to practice.

-Lynyrd Skynyrd has many great beginners guitar songs, so check them out!
+Lynyrd Skynyrd has many great beginner guitar songs, so check them out!

 3. Thunder by Imagine Dragons